The evaluation process

 - whether it is significantly different from a Swedish qualification.

-In the statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and compare it to a Swedish qualification.
+In the recognition statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and we compare it to a Swedish qualification.

 Our work with evaluating and recognising foreign qualifications is based on the Lisbon Recognition Convention.
-The Lisbon Recognition Convention means that the ratifying countries must recognise each other’s qualifications.
+The Lisbon Recognition Convention means that the ratifying countries shall recognise each other’s qualifications, unless there is a substantial difference between the foreign qualification for which recognition is sought and the corresponding qualification in the host country.